More commonly referred to as teenage depression, this mental and

 However, depression is more than boredom or disinterest in

 Child and Adolescent Psychiatry (AACAP), some signs of adolescent

 - appearing sad, irritable, or tearful

-- change in appetite or weight
+- changes in appetite or weight

-- decrease in energy
+- a decrease in energy

 - difficulty concentrating

 - feelings of guilt, worthlessness, or

 - major changes in sleeping habits